 Public Resources Code Section 42703(b)(3) mandates that "on and after January 1, 2015, the Department of Transportation may use any material meeting the definition of asphalt containing crumb rubber, with respect to product type or specification, to comply with the requirements of subdivision (a) [of Section 42703]."
-In calendar year 2015, Caltrans exclusively used rubberized asphalt concrete to comply with the requirements of Public Resources Code Section 42703(b)(3).
+In calendar year 2016, Caltrans exclusively used rubberized asphalt concrete to comply with the requirements of Public Resources Code Section 42703(b)(3).

-Caltrans' continuing efforts to predict and capture CRM usage includes placing CRM reporting requirements in the 2015 Revised Standard Specifications.
-Contractors will report on the weight, in pounds, of CRM used in contracts on the "Crumb Rubber Usage Report" form CEM-4410.
-The contractor will submit the form monthly to the construction resident engineer (RE) and e-mail account at <CRM@dot.ca.gov> for contracts having items of work containing CRM.
-The RE will verify and sign the form.
-The Construction Manual will be updated to reflect the CRM reporting requirement change in the 2015 Revised Standard Specifications, and a Construction Policy Bulletin will be issued.
-These are being developed and are expected to be published in 2017.
+In 2017, Caltrans updated the 2015 Revised Standard Specifications to include CRM reporting requirements.
+Contractors report on the weight, in pounds, of CRM used in contracts on the "Crumb Rubber Usage Report" form CEM-4410.
+The contractor submits the form monthly to the construction resident engineer and e-mail account at <CRM@dot.ca.gov> for contracts having items of work containing CRM.
+The resident engineer verifies and signs the form.
+The Construction Manual will be updated to reflect the CRM reporting requirement change in the